Have you ever considered breeding reptiles?

 This helps to become familiar with the process and limits the initial up-front cost.

-It would be best if you considered which reptiles you have experience with and which reptiles people want to buy.
+It would be best to consider which reptiles you have experience with and which reptiles people want to buy.

 Knowing the reptiles in demand may be beneficial in you making a profit.